-LED Color Function LNK/ACT Green Lights: To indicate the link through that port is successfully established.
-Blinks: To indicate that the switch is actively sending or receiving data over that port.
-1000 Orange Lights: To indicate that the port is operating at 1000Mbps .
-Off: If LNK/ACT LED light-> indicate that the port is operating at 10/100Mbps If LNK/ACT LED Off -> indicate that the port is link down
+LED Color Function LNK/ACT Lights: To indicate the link through that port is successfully established.
+LNK/ACT Green Blinks: To indicate that the switch is actively sending or receiving data over that port.
+Lights: To indicate that the port is operating at 1000Mbps .
+1000 Orange Off: If LNK/ACT LED is lit, it indicates that the port is operating at 10/100Mbps .
+If LNK/ACT LED is off, it indicates that the port is link-down.

-■ 100 / 1000BASE-X SFP interfaces
+■ 100/1000BASE-X SFP interfaces